-On certain markets the vehicle is fitted with a gas fume evaporation control system which takes care of fumes from the carburettors and fuel tank.
+On certain markets the vehicle is fitted with an evaporative control system which takes care of fumes from the carburettors and fuel tank.

 Air preheating

 The engine has thermostatically controlled air preheating.
 This keeps the intake air temperature constant and thus counteracts ice forming in the carburettors and makes for shorter warming-up after cold starting.